huggingface/blog/llama31-on-vertex-ai.md

 )
 ```

-So that now you have a string out of the initial conversation messages, formatted using the default chat template for Meta Llama 3.1, so that the above produces:
+Now you have a string out of the initial conversation messages, formatted using the default chat template for Meta Llama 3.1:

 ```text
 <|begin_of_text|><|start_header_id|>system<|end_header_id|>\n\nYou are an assistant that responds as a pirate.<|eot_id|><|start_header_id|>user<|end_header_id|>\n\nWhat's the Theory of Relativity?<|eot_id|><|start_header_id|>assistant<|end_header_id|>\n\n